samsch/basic-react/README.md

 To run, clone this project, and point a web server at public/.

 This is just the bare minimum, with a hello world.
+Babel is configured to compile using the "latest" preset, and babel-polyfill is included.

 To make changes, run `npm install`, then you can run `npm run dev` to set Webpack to watch for changes and build with sourcemaps, or `npm run build` to build with uglify (and no sourcemaps).
 The build script includes the proper configuration to put React into production mode, so code built with `npm run build` is production ready.
 React will not display warnings, and errors will not have the helpful messages like they do in dev mode.
 This is what you want for production.